esnet/gdg/website/content/docs/gdg/configuration/contexts.md

 Valid values are:

-- `nested_folders`: when enabled will allow for nested folders in the import of both folders and dashboards.
-This feature is only available in grafana 11.
 - `ignore_filters`: if you wish to download EVERY folder in grafana and disregard watched folders then set this to true.
-- `ignore_bad_folders`: If a folder contains a special character like a / GDG typically exits with a fatal error.
-If this flag is enabled, it will warn and disregard all data in the given folder.
-Please note nested_folders cannot be used with ignore_bad_folders.

 ### Monitored Folders